(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

-- For I think I did – and do – fall short in nothing compared to these ‘super apostles’.
+- For I think to have fallen short in nothing compared to these ‘super apostles’.

 - But even if I’m unskilled in speech, yet I’m not in knowledge.
 But we made this clear to you in every way in everything.

-- I robbed other churches by accepting provisions from them for my service to you.
+- I robbed other churches, having accepted provisions from them for my service to you.